thomfre/thomfre.dev/_posts/2020-03-23-my-oswp-experience.md

 ## Time spent

-I decided that I wanted to track all the time I spent doing PWK and the exam, so I have very accurate numbers of how much time I used.
+I decided that I wanted to track all the time I spent doing the course and the exam, so I have very accurate numbers of how much time I used.

 Total hours spent: **59**